 Eucalyptus Steam Inhalation for Congestion: Step-by-Step Guide

-What Is Eucalyptus Steam Inhalation?
+What Is Eucalyptus Steam Inhalation and How Does It Work?

-Steam inhalation works through two complementary mechanisms:
+Eucalyptus steam inhalation combines two complementary mechanisms:

 • Warm moisture: The steam itself hydrates dried-out nasal membranes, thins thick mucus, and encourages drainage from blocked sinuses.